mgifford/a11y-contracting/Accessibility-Procurement-Pilot.md

 The Open by Default Portal consolidates draft documents (“Digital Assets”) provided by four pilot departments: Natural Resources Canada, Canadian Heritage, Environment and Climate Change Canada, and the Treasury Board of Canada Secretariat.
 However, additional partner departments will be on-boarded in the future .The Open by Default Pilot Portal includes Digital Assets that are works in progress which have not necessarily been created or formatted for compliance with web accessibility standards.

 Currently, the Open by Default Portal contains approximately 550 Digital Assets in common formats such as .doc, .docx, .xls, .xlsx, .ppt, .pptx, .pdf, and .png.
 The collection contains such Digital Assets as draft policies, internal draft documentation on systems, and presentations.
 It is expected that future Digital Assets holdings on the portal could be expanded to include audio and video formats.
-It is also expected that the volume on content could expand to include 100,000s of digital assets over the next few y ears, as departments are onboarded.
+It is also expected that the volume on content could expand to include 100,000s of digital assets over the next few years, as departments are onboarded.

 ## 3. Challenge